Check back often for information on this HUGE upcoming event!

 PLEASE consider donating more!

-Insure your name is in the comment section of the PayPal payment.
+Insure your name is on the PayPal payment.

 If you choose to pay by credit card, you may do so at PayPal.